mircea-pavel-anton/pydos/README.md

 | 0 | 100 Hz | <img src="res/signal_low.png" alt="drawing" width="350"/> |
 | 1 | 1 kHz | <img src="res/signal_high.png" alt="drawing" width="350"/> |

+## Obstacles along the way

+- Signal Interference

+> Interference from background noise in the room may alter the recorded soundwave to a degree where it is virtually unusable.
+This can easily be observer by looking at the console output after running the program.
+Very rarely, if ever, we will notice the frequencies from the recorded signal to match the 100/1000 Hz we generated.

+- The quality of the emitter and receiver hardware

+> The quality of the signal is highly dependent on the quality of the equipment at both ends.
+For example, a small low-end speaker may represent the signal less accurately, and a low-end microphone will not record the signal perfectly.
+These imperfections may just add up enough for the recorded signal to be different enough from the generated signal that the bits may be misinterpreted.

+- Distance between emitter and receiver

+> The distance between the speaker and the microphone matters, i.e., the distance over which we have to send the signal is very relevant, as a higher distance requires, in this case, a higher volume set on the speakers for the microphone to reliably pick it up.

 ## Example

 For example, assuming the already mentioned bits for input: